SINTEF/AutoActive-Matlab-toolbox/README.txt

 15) Commit changes in autoactive-matlab-toolbox repository
 16) Tag project with version number in git

-How to install the toolbox in GUI
+## How to install the Matlab toolbox in the Matlab GUI
 1) Open Matlab
 2) Locate the folder with the file 'AutoActive.mltbx' and make it current folder in Matlab
 3) Double click the file to install it.

-How to install the toolbox in GUI
+## How to install the Matlab toolbox without using the GUI
 1) Open Matlab
 2) Find the location of the .mltbx file
 3) Put the path into a string